 We know from recorded history (roughly starting about 10,000 years ago) that we humans have suffered to live under oppressive class rule since the beginning of civilization.
 Because this period of class rule, which was brought about initially by violence or the threat of violence, and supplemented thereafter by all sorts of ruses ("divine right", "there is no alternative", etc.) has continued so long, most people now believe that class rule is the natural order of societal arrangements.
 Most people are completely unaware the extent of the damage this has done not only to their material well-being but to their mental capacities.
 Most people simply accept the false notion that they must look to leaders in the ruling classes to govern them otherwise chaos and mayhem would reign in which societies would descend into some kind of law of the jungle.
 This notion, of course, is based on capitalism's concept of humans as essentially self-seeking individuals.

 Most people have completely forgotten about their natural abilities as creative, social beings capable of ruling themselves.
 These natural abilities sustained them throughout roughly 98% of human existence (use the label "human nature" to find articles in my website that support this concept).
-Many anthropologists remind us that originally humans lived in small groups of hunting, fishing, and gathering societies where all members participated in decision making.
+Many anthropologists remind us that originally humans lived in small groups of hunting, fishing, and gathering societies where all adult members participated in decision making.
 However since the dawn of civilization when people permanently settled in agricultural communities, some people using violence, or the threat of violence, started taking control over others which led to control of entire societies which, in turn, over time deteriorated into masters and subjects, tiny ruling classes and the subjugated vast majority.
 Since then, the participation of humans in decision-making, otherwise known as real democracy, has been only a dream of ordinary people.
 (Have you noticed how capitalists love to use the word "democracy" in their propaganda?)

 The ability to have influence over one's life is a key feature of human nature, but its perverted form is the power to control others for one's own benefit.
 This perverted form is expressed with a contemporary meaning by author Peter Robb who wrote in his book Midnight in Sicily: